JustinJarczyk/DPUShell/README.md

     - Adds a job to the jobsllist

 ### Commands & Command Context

+I chose to have the shellcommands represented as a linked list because it allowed the program to be extensible and modular while being able to handle more complicated commands.

 The [struct shellcontext] handles all of the metadata for [struct shellcommand] to be executed.